 Unprecedented Webb telescope image reveals "new feature" in famous supernova

-Astronomers studying a famous supernova located 168,000 light-years from Earth have made new observations inside the structure that may help unlock the mysteres of exploding stars.
+Astronomers studying a famous supernova located 168,000 light-years from Earth have made new observations inside the structure that may help unlock the mysteries of exploding stars.

 The supernova, known as SN 1987A and first discovered in 1987, has been studied by scientists for decades.
 A supernova is the powerful explosion of a star, which occurs when a star has reached the end of its lifespan.